hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0900
 Seas are tame today.
 We are heading east northeast.
 The wind is supposed to die gradually.
 We are running with a full jib, and are trying to catch all the puffs of air.
 A low is coming from the west and we want to make as much headway as possible to avoid it.
 We are doing good speed, we reached 175°E and are two days away from reaching 180°W. The sky is grey, but our 90-watt solar panel is doing a good job.
 We're thankful for that, as it means we don't need to turn on the engine as often.

 Both of us slept soundly last night, we steered from the companionway stairs again and kept our easterly heading.
 We don't have weather yet, as we're having trouble getting a good signal.
 We will try again soon.
 We are 19 days out of Japan.

 ##### 1300
 We were able to download weather.
 It looks like the low will pass north of us—that is good news!
 The wind also died.
 We are bobbing in the waves, which are thankfully not too large.
 It seems like we'll be in a no-wind zone for a while.
 Devine is outside emptying old soy bean oil out of a plastic bag.
 During the wave event a bottle of cooking oil shot out of the fridge and landed in the port side settee cushion, filling it with oil.
 Lacking time and patience, we stuffed the cushion in a large plastic bag and the oil has been draining out of it since that time.
-It is hard to clean these cushions, getting oil out of foam will be no easy task, and neither of us are willing to spend time on it.
-It's a shitty, shitty job.
-Quiet times at sea are the best time to take care of such tasks, things we normally ignore, though I think that the cushion will be quarantined until we reach land.
+It is hard to clean these cushions, getting oil out of foam is no easy task, and neither of us are willing to spend time on it.
+It's a messy job.
+Quiet times at sea are the best time to take care of such tasks, things we normally ignore, though we've both decided that the cushion will be quarantined until we reach land.

 ##### 1500
 The wind is very light.
 We take time to do tasks on deck.
 We removed the anchor, finally, and stowed it below in the v-berth, buried in blankets and other soft things.
 The anchor locker over top will keep it from moving around.
 Bashing into waves with a heavy anchor makes a racket inside, and we were afraid of further damaging the head sail furler.